burke/zeus/README.md

 Q: "I should put it in my `Gemfile`, right?"

-A: You can, but running `bundle exec zeus` instead of `zeus` adds precious seconds to commands that otherwise would be quite a bit faster.
+A: No. You can, but running `bundle exec zeus` instead of `zeus` adds precious seconds to commands that otherwise would be quite a bit faster.
 Zeus was built to be run from outside of bundler.

 ## Usage